 Cargo has a mechanism that ensures you can rebuild the same artifact every time you or anyone else builds your code: Cargo will use only the versions of the dependencies you specified until you indicate otherwise.
-For example, say that next week version 0.8.4 of the rand crate comes out, and that version contains an important bug fix, but it also contains a regression that will break your code.
+For example, say that next week version 0.8.6 of the rand crate comes out, and that version contains an important bug fix, but it also contains a regression that will break your code.
 To handle this, Rust creates the Cargo.lock file the first time you run cargo build, so we now have this in the guessing_game directory.

 When you build a project for the first time, Cargo figures out all the versions of the dependencies that fit the criteria and then writes them to the Cargo.lock file.
-When you build your project in the future, Cargo will see that the Cargo.lock file exists and use the versions specified there rather than doing all the work of figuring out versions again.
+When you build your project in the future, Cargo will see that the Cargo.lock file exists and will use the versions specified there rather than doing all the work of figuring out versions again.
 This lets you have a reproducible build automatically.
-In other words, your project will remain at 0.8.3 until you explicitly upgrade, thanks to the Cargo.lock file.
+In other words, your project will remain at 0.8.5 until you explicitly upgrade, thanks to the Cargo.lock file.
 Because the Cargo.lock file is important for reproducible builds, it’s often checked into source control with the rest of the code in your project.

 Updating a Crate to Get a New Version

 When you do want to update a crate, Cargo provides the command update, which will ignore the Cargo.lock file and figure out all the latest versions that fit your specifications in Cargo.toml.
 Cargo will then write those versions to the Cargo.lock file.
-Otherwise, by default, Cargo will only look for versions greater than 0.8.3 and less than 0.9.0.
-If the rand crate has released the two new versions 0.8.4 and 0.9.0 you would see the following if you ran cargo update:
+Otherwise, by default, Cargo will only look for versions greater than 0.8.5 and less than 0.9.0.
+If the rand crate has released the two new versions 0.8.6 and 0.9.0, you would see the following if you ran cargo update:

 $ cargo update